DeLasta/Main-Academy-Studies/README.md

 # Main-Academy-Studies
-Project I did for the 4th lesson of Main Academy Course
+Solution for the home assignment "Lab 1.3.4.1"